Williamtown RAAF Base Group (heritage listing): History

 The base was officially opened in February 1941, participating in the Empire Air Training Scheme as a mustering centre for airmen.
 Landscaping at this time included grassing over the parade ground and tree planting on Townsend Avenue.
 From September 1941 to February 1942 the base operated as No.2 Recruit Depot, with the aerodrome upgraded to provide for an operational base.
 In June 1941 5 bomb-dump buildings were erected and by October runways 1 and 3 (of 4) were extended.
 By November six aircraft dispersal bays had been constructed to the south of the site, each with two shelter hangars.

 Following the entry of the United States of America into the War, use of the base was transferred to Southern Area Command (RAAF) in January 1942.
 Formal administration of the base was taken over by American forces from May 1942 to September 1942.
 With the departure of the Central Gunnery School, No. 4 Operational Training Unit was raised in October 1942.
 At its peak, the base had some 888 personnel including 115 from the Women's Auxiliary Australian Air Force (WAAAF).
 New lecture halls and test facilities, including gas chambers, were erected to complement the four Bellman hangars and five workshop hangars.

 Following the end of the War in the Pacific in August 1945, the number of personnel was rapidly reduced.
 At the end of 1945 the RAAF had 317 mainland and regional airfields.
 Of these some 12 were considered of strategic importance; Butterworth, Cocos Island, Momote, Darwin, Learmonth, Williamtown, Townsville, Pearce, East Sale, Richmond and Amberley.
 Willamtown became the peacetime base for the RAAF fighter wing.
-In August 1946 RAAF Williamtown became the base of 78 Fighter Wing.
+In August 1946, RAAF Station Williamtown became the base of No. 78 (Fighter) Wing.

-In November 1948 the School of Land/Air Warfare, a joint services training establishment was formed at Williamtown.
+In November 1948 the School of Land/Air Warfare, a joint services training unit, was established at Williamtown.
 Two army units, the parachute and air portability training wings, were attached to the School.
 A parachute tower and armament range were provided.
 In 1958 the School was renamed the Air Support Unit.
 In 1976 a new purpose-built facility, for the renamed Australia Joint Warfare Establishment, was completed at Williamtown.